nicolasparada/blog/content/posts/passwordless-auth-server.md

 ## Flow

 - User inputs his email.
-- Server creates a temporal on-time-use code associated with the user (like a temporal password) and mails it to the user in form of a "magic link".
+- Server creates a temporal on-time-use code associated with the user (like a temporal password) and mails it to the user in the form of a "magic link".
 - User clicks the magic link.
-- Server extract the code from the magic link, fetch the user associated and redirects to the client with a new JWT.
+- Server extracts the code from the magic link, fetch the user associated and redirects to the client with a new JWT.
 - Client will use the JWT in every new request to authenticate the user.

 ## Requisites

 - Database: We'll use an SQL database called [CockroachDB](https://www.cockroachlabs.com/) for this.
-It's much like postgres, but writen in Go.
+It's much like postgres, but written in Go.
 - SMTP Server: To send mails we'll use a third party mailing service.
-For development we'll use [mailtrap](https://mailtrap.io/).
-Mailtrap sends all the mails to it's inbox, so you don't have to create multiple fake email accounts to test it.
+For development, we'll use [mailtrap](https://mailtrap.io/).
+Mailtrap sends all the mails to its inbox, so you don't have to create multiple fake email accounts to test it.

-Install Go from [it's page](https://golang.org/dl/) and check your installation went ok with `go version` (1.10.1 atm).
+Install Go from [its page](https://golang.org/dl/) and check your installation went OK with `go version` (1.10.1 ATM).

-Download CockroachDB from [it's page](https://www.cockroachlabs.com/docs/stable/install-cockroachdb.html), extract it and add it to your `PATH`.
-Check that all went ok with `cockroach version` (2.0 atm).
+Download CockroachDB from [its page](https://www.cockroachlabs.com/docs/stable/install-cockroachdb.html), extract it and add it to your `PATH`.
+Check that all went OK with `cockroach version` (2.0 ATM).

 ## Database Schema